It’s never too early to start planning for retirement.

 “I’d like to work until I’m dead because I love what I do,” says Stacy Johnson, the founder of Money Talks News.
 “But I’ll want to cut back at some point, and my Social Security strategy is a part of that.”

-As you put together your own Social Security strategy, here are some things you should do before applying for benefits.
+As you put together your own Social Security strategy, the following are some things you should do before applying for benefits.

 1. Create a Social Security account

 Want to stay on top of your Social Security situation?
-Your online Social Security account is your starting point.
+Your online Social Security record, called a my Social Security account, is your starting point.

 Among other things, you can use your account to: